2012 Republican Party vice presidential candidate selection

-This article lists possible candidates for the Republican nomination for Vice President of the United States in the 2012 election.
-On May 29, 2012, former Governor Mitt Romney of Massachusetts won the 2012 Republican nomination for President of the United States, and became the presumptive nominee.

-On August 11, 2012, Romney officially announced his selection of Wisconsin Representative Paul Ryan as his running-mate to supporters via an iPhone app, though the selection of Ryan had already leaked to the press hours before the official announcement.
-Ryan was the first individual from Wisconsin to appear on a major party's national ticket, although third-party presidential candidate Robert La Follette won 16% of the popular vote in the 1924 election.
-The Romney–Ryan ticket ultimately lost in the general election to the Obama–Biden ticket, but the defeat did not harm either of their careers; from 2015 to 2019, Ryan served as Speaker of the United States House of Representatives while Romney, having moved to Utah, has been in the United States Senate since 2019.
+On May 29, 2012, former Governor Mitt Romney of Massachusetts won the 2012 nomination by the Republican Party for President of the United States, and became the presumptive nominee of the party.
+On August 11, 2012, Romney officially announced his selection of Wisconsin Representative Paul Ryan as his running mate to supporters via an iPhone app, though the selection of Ryan had already leaked to the press hours before the official announcement.
+Ryan was the first individual from Wisconsin to appear on a national ticket of a major party as a nominee either for President or Vice President of the United States, although third-party presidential candidate Robert M. La Follette won 16% of the popular vote in the 1924 election.
+The Romney–Ryan ticket ultimately lost to the Obama–Biden ticket in the 2012 presidential election.
+Coincidental to the presidential election, Ryan was re-elected to the eighth term as a representative from Wisconsin.
+In 2015, Ryan was elected speaker of the U.S. House of Representatives.

 Selection process

 Romney asked Beth Meyers, an aide, to head up the search team for selecting a vice presidential candidate.
 It was speculated that Romney might announce his running mate in July to create early enthusiasm and boost fundraising, but this proved untrue.
 Romney stated that he would select a pro-life vice presidential candidate.

+Political analyst Larry Sabato stated that Romney could pick a vice presidential running mate that would help electorally such as by delivering a swing state or a demographic group.
+Romney's associates suggested the VP pick was likely to be someone mild-mannered with high integrity and have a similar aptitude for analysis.